 Call us at 604-822-1588 (Mon to Fri, 8:30am-4:30pm) for support.

 Before you go to the hospital

 If you have been sexually assaulted and decide to go to the hospital, you do not have to alone.
 Ask someone you trust to go with you and call us at 604-822-1588.
-We are open Monday to Friday from 9am to 4:30pm to get support and explore your options.
+We are open on Mon to Fri from 8:30am-4:30pm to get support and explore your options.
 We can arrange safe transportation and meet you at the hospital.